 Then the big surprise: the Deggendorf-born guitarist Augustin Wiedemann enters the stage, enthusiastically welcomed by the fans, and it begins – a music making of two masters.
 Two magicians on the strings unite for one performance!”
 (Helmut Gärtner, Passauer Neue Presse, March 26, 2007)

-where one stops the other takes over in a continuous flow of melodious sounds.”
+“He does indeed succeed in doing it all alone, he and his guitar… where one stops the other takes over in a continuous flow of melodious sounds.”
 Fort Worth Star Telegram

 “McGuire is a pro when it comes to turning young people